90 Mg Dl To Mmol L

 Telehealth and Remote Monitoring

 Telehealth and remote monitoring are transforming the way diabetes care is delivered.
-With the rise of digital health technologies, healthcare providers can now remotely monitor patients' blood glucose levels, provide virtual consultations, and adjust treatment plans as needed.
+So with the rise of digital health technologies, healthcare providers can now remotely monitor patients' blood glucose levels, provide virtual consultations, and adjust treatment plans as needed.
 This approach is particularly beneficial for individuals who live in rural areas or who have difficulty accessing traditional healthcare services.

 Artificial Intelligence and Machine Learning